Skip to content

 The natural rival is Optimum Nutrition Gold Standard, the long-standing benchmark whey.
 Gold Standard leads with a whey isolate blend, so it is a touch leaner per serving and many people find it mixes a hair smoother.
 Impact Whey answers with price.
 As a straight concentrate it is usually a good bit cheaper per kg, and Myprotein runs sales so often that the gap can widen further.
 If your priority is the lowest possible cost per gram of protein, Impact Whey is the pick.
 If you want the slightly cleaner macro and the most refined texture, our Optimum Nutrition Gold Standard Whey review explains why it still commands a premium.

 On outright value, Impact Whey is one of the strongest cases in the UK.
-At around £25 for 1kg at the time of writing (often less on Myprotein's own offers) it works out to a low cost per serving, and stepping up to 2.5kg or 5kg pouches drops the price per kg further again.
+The 1kg tub sits at around £32 at the time of writing, which still works out to a low cost per serving, and stepping up to a larger pouch drops the price per kg further again.
+Myprotein also discount heavily on their own site, so it is worth comparing before you buy.
 Just remember that whey is a supplement, not a foundation.
 The bulk of your protein should still come from food, as the NHS Eatwell Guide lays out, with powder filling the gaps on busy or high-demand days.

 If you find concentrate a little heavy or want a lighter, juice-style option for hot days, our best clear whey protein UK guide covers the alternatives, and you will find more shakes, bars and recovery picks in our nutrition section.